wtsi-npg/irods-metadata/access_control.md

 "target" data, the normal study group is used to allow access to the target data, but an `ss_<study_id>_human` iRODS group is created and used for access to the likely human contamination data.
-Membership of these special iRODS groups is not automatic and so the data is not normally accessible.
-Although not currently in the LIMS, requests for access are tracked in an audit-able manner by an RT ticket to new-seq-pipe@sanger.ac.uk.
+Membership of these special iRODS groups is also automatic and based on the "Contaminated Human Data Access Group" in a similar manner to the above access control but defaulting to no access if empty.

 ## Troubleshooting